How to Fix reCAPTCHA Not Working in WordPress (10 Easy Tips)

 If you can’t find the option in your plugin, try checking its documentation or help guide for extra assistance.
 After enabling reCAPTCHA, save the changes to ensure your work isn’t lost.

-After you’ve made sure that reCAPTCHA works across your WordPress plugins, it’s a good idea to head over to your website and test to see if everything functions correctly.
+After you’ve made sure that reCAPTCHA works across your WordPress plugins, head over to your website and test to see if everything functions correctly.

 ✅ Make sure reCAPTCHA is actually turned on in your plugin settings.
 It’s one of the most common (and easiest) fixes.